flexera-public/policy_templates/cost/google/cud_expiration/README.md

 ####  As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.

 ### What it does
-This policy identifies all CUDs that exist in a given GCP project that will be expiring in a set number of days.
+This policy identifies all active CUDs that exist in a given GCP project that will be expiring in a set number of days.

 ### Functional Details